 North Yorkshire Police (NYP) recognises the requirement to comply with legal and statutory obligations such as; the Management of Police Information (MoPI) Code of Practice, Data Protection Act 1998, the Human Rights Act 1998 (HRA), the Freedom of Information Act 2000 (FOI) and the Protection of Freedoms Act 2012.

-This procedure refers to North Yorkshire Police (NYP) members of Police Staff (excluding those who do not have a contract of employment with NYP).
+Procedure Statement This procedure refers to North Yorkshire Police (NYP) members of Police Staff (excluding those who do not have a contract of employment with NYP).
 It does not apply to Police Officers, Special Constables or volunteer workers.
-This procedure seeks to balance the needs of NYP in being able to manage redundancy effectively to respond flexibly […]
+This procedure seeks to balance the needs of NYP in being able to manage redundancy effectively to […]

 This procedure covers all Student Officers, Constables participating on the Fast Track Programme and Superintendents participating in the Superintendent Direct Entry Programme whilst they are within their probationary period as defined in Regulation 12 and 13 of the Police Regulations 2003 (the Regulations) and HOC 5/2015.
 Regulation 13 can only be instigated prior to confirmation […]